-- Cynthia Schmersal, EdD Vice President for Mission and Ministry, Chair
+- Cynthia Schmersal, EdD, Vice President, Mission and Ministry, Chair

-- Max Engel, PhD, Associate Professor, Education, Co-Chair
+- Max Engel, PhD, Associate Professor, Education and Theology, Co-Chair

 - Kevin Dilworth, SJ, Assistant Professor, Medical Education, Phoenix Regional Campus

-- Joe Ecklund, PhD, Assistant Vice Provost for Advising and Support
+- Joe Ecklund, PhD, Assistant Vice Provost, Advising and Support

-- Jeff Feldhaus, Special Assistant to the President and Board Liaison
+- Jeff Feldhaus, Special Assistant to the President, Board Liaison

-- Janique Hayes, Assistant Director of Equity, Diversity & Inclusion and Mission & Ministry
+- Janique Hayes, Assistant Director, Equity, Diversity and Inclusion and Mission and Ministry

-- Rene Padilla, Vice Provost for the Global Engagement Office
+- René Padilla, PhD, Vice Provost, Global Engagement

 - Nicole Piemonte, PhD, Assistant Dean for Student Affairs, Associate Professor of Medical Humanities, Phoenix Regional Campus

-- Nicky Santos, SJ, PhD, Associate Professor of Marketing and Management, Jesuit Rector
+- Nicky Santos, SJ, PhD, Associate Professor, Marketing and Management, Jesuit Rector

-- Sarah Walker, PhD, Vice President of Equity, Diversity, and Inclusion, Professor of Marketing and Management
+- Sarah Walker, PhD, Vice President, Equity, Diversity and Inclusion, Professor, Marketing and Management